axie123/NetworkWatch/README.md

 # LayerVision

+### Update: The packages used as part of this project may not be up to date.

 LayerVision is a type of Machine Learning application that I have been working on to allow data scientists, engineers, and researchers to deploy and keep track of their deep learning models with more ease.
+In its current state, it is only a proof-of-concept for an application of such sort.

 This version of the application is built on a Flask backend and a HTML & CSS frontend.
 It will incorporate some elements of what is shown in the previous versions of the application.